Rello/HANA_XML-to-SQL/README.md

 convert SAP HANA xml definitions of graphically created views into plain sql

 the following node types are processed
-- projections
+- projection
-- aggretations
+- aggretation
-- joins
+- join

 the following formulars are already processed